terraform-aws-modules/terraform-aws-ecs/docs/UPGRADE-6.0.md

 - The "hack" put in place to track the task definition version when updating outside of the module has been removed.
 Instead, users should rely on the `track_latest` variable to ensure that the latest task definition is used when updating the service.
 Any issues with tracking the task definition version should be reported to the *ECS service team* as it is a limitation of the AWS ECS service/API and not the module itself.
 - The inline policy for the Tasks role of the `service` sub-module has been replaced with a standalone IAM policy.
 In some organizations, inline policies are not allowed.
 - The default for the `container-definition` `user` has been changed from `0` to `null`.
+- The `container_definition_defaults` variable has been removed along with its functionality.
+This pattern no longer works with variable optional attributes.

 ## Additional changes